SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 	  ]
 	}

-This JSON object is then presented to the LLM of Aiden together with very detailed, context specific instructions and explanations.
+In the second step a specialized set of rules in the [Rule Engine](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Rule-engine) converts this information into some high-level driver errors "Braking is too hard" (i.e. braking late with too much brake pressure thereby triggering accessive ABS activations).
+This information together with the above JSON object is then presented to the LLM of Aiden together with very detailed, context specific instructions and explanations.
 The instructions for the Driving Coach has already been discussed [above](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Driving-Coach#instructions).
-Especially for the telemetry-based coaching they are very important, because they contain a lot of information about driving technique, which may be not available to an LLM in this level of detail.
+Especially for the telemetry-based coaching they are very important, because they contain a lot of information about driving technique, which may not be available to a pre-trained LLM in this level of detail.
 The instructions are based on my own experiences for a smooth, natural and fast driving style.
-They are not suitable to become an alien, since this type of drivers typically are using special driving techniques that won't work in a real car, for example.
+They are not suitable to become an alien, since this type of drivers typically are using special driving techniques that won't work in a real car and espcially not for the average driver, for example.
 However, you can change the instructions for Aiden, so that it steers you in a direction of any driving style, but this can be very time-consuming process.
-Welcome in the exciting world of *prompt engineering*.
+Welcome in the exciting world of [prompt engineering](https://en.wikipedia.org/wiki/Prompt_engineering).

 ### About attention deficits, hallucinations and other funny stuff